Controlla/conekta-cashier/readme.md

 In addition to configuring Cashier's currency, you may also specify a locale to be used when formatting money values for display on invoices.
 Internally, Cashier utilizes `PHP's NumberFormatter class` to set the currency locale:

 	CASHIER_CURRENCY_LOCALE=nl_BE

+## Customers
+### Retrieving Customers
+You can retrieve a customer by their Conekta ID using the Cashier::findBillable method.
+This method will return an instance of the billable model:

+	use Controlla\ConektaCashier\Cashier;

+	$user = Cashier::findBillable($conektaId);

+### Creating Customers
+Occasionally, you may wish to create a Conekta customer without beginning a subscription.
+You may accomplish this using the createAsConektaCustomer method:

+	$conektaCustomer = $user->createAsConektaCustomer();

 ## Subscribing To A Plan

 Once you have a model instance, you can easily subscribe that user to a given Conekta plan: